Here's an early look at all the devices Samsung is launching on August 11

 - Tag Heuer teases a Nintendo watch

+The Galaxy Watch 4 Classic shows up in black, silver and white, the Galaxy Watch 4 offers black, green, pink, silver and white, and it looks like the Galaxy Buds 2 will be available in green, purple and white.

-These pictures look authentic enough to have been swiped straight from the PR department at Samsung, and it seems that the August 11 date is the one that Samsung is going for – there had been speculation that August 3 would be the big day, but that doesn't seem to be accurate any longer.
+These pictures look authentic enough to have been swiped straight from the PR department at Samsung, and it seems that the August 11 and not August 3 is going to be the big launch day.

 Around the same time as the renders were posted online, we heard that the Samsung Galaxy S21 FE – a more affordable variant of the Samsung Galaxy S21 – might only be launching in Europe and the US, because of the ongoing global chip shortage (as per The Korea Herald via SamMobile).